 As part of the American Taxpayer Relief Act of 2012, mortgage insurance payments are tax-deductible for 2012 and 2013.
 Mortgage insurance is not tax-deductible in 2014, however.

 If your current mortgage requires mortgage insurance, then, you can maximize your tax savings by paying the January 2014 mortgage early.

 Before You Pay Your Mortgage Early, Know The Pitfalls

 Making your January mortgage payment a few days early does not come without caveats.

-Get A Bigger 2012 Mortgage Interest Tax Deduction
+Deadline Dates For 2013 Mortgage Interest Tax Deduction